candourpro/website/src/docs/converters/overview.md

 { 'light-red': '#D45D8A' }
 ```

-If you define it as `light-red`, you can still use it from the components
+If you define it as `light-red`, you can still use it from the primitives
 as `colorLightRed` or `color='light-red'`.

 ## List of available converters and their usage